 Example 1: Bubble sort – compares adjacent elements and swaps them if they are in the wrong order.

-Example 2: Selection sort – repeatedly finds the minimum element from unsorted part and puts it at the beginning.
+Example 2: Selection sort – repeatedly finds the minimum element from the unsorted part and puts it at the beginning.

 3. Algorithm examples – Divide and conquer